IMGIITRoorkee/django-filemanager/README.md

 Usage
 -----

-* As a filemanager : To upload files on server by a user to a directory and let him manage his directory by adding ,renaming and deleting files and folders inside it.
-For example Website Uploader for students and faculties.
+* As a filemanager : To upload files on server by a user to a directory and let him manage his directory by adding, renaming and deleting files and folders inside it.

 * Integrating it with CKEditor for the functionality of "Browse Server".
-For example its usage in Notice-Board and Events.

 As a filemanager